YangZhang4065/AdaptationSeg/README.md

 # AdaptationSeg

-This is the Python reference implementation for AdaptionSeg proposed in "Curriculum Domain Adaptation for Semantic Segmentation of Urban Scenes".
+This is the Python reference implementation of AdaptionSeg proposed in "Curriculum Domain Adaptation for Semantic Segmentation of Urban Scenes".

 <pre>
 Curriculum Domain Adaptation for Semantic Segmentation of Urban Scenes